Tuesday, August 24th, 2010

 “So heavy was my anguish [in 1945] that I made a vow: not to speak, not to touch upon the essential for at least ten years.
 Long enough to see clearly.
 Long enough to learn to listen to the voices crying inside my own.
 Long enough to regain possession of my memory.
 Long enough to unite the language of man with the silence of the dead.”1

-Just as an aside, I have to wonder whether these are believable thoughts for a 16 year old?
+Just as an aside, I have to wonder whether these are believable thoughts for a 16 year old.
 And why wouldn’t his memory be better immediately, rather than 10 years hence?

-In the essay, Wiesel also explains that his first book was written “at the insistence of the French Catholic writer and Nobel Laureate Francois Mauriac” after their first meeting in May 1955 when Wiesel had obtained an interview with the famous writer and the subject of the Holocaust had come up.
+In the essay, Wiesel also explains that his first book was written “at the insistence of the French Catholic writer and Nobel Laureate Francois Mauriac” after their first meeting in May 1955 when Wiesel had obtained an interview with the famous writer and the subject of the Shoah had come up.
 Wiesel told him he had taken a vow not to speak, but Mauriac insisted he must speak.
 “One year later I sent him the manuscript of Night, written under the seal of memory and silence.”
 2

-As far as I can tell, there is no mention in this 1979 essay about writing the almost 900 page Yiddish manuscript while on a ship headed for South America.
+As far as I can tell, there is no mention in this 1979 essay about writing the almost 900 typewritten page Yiddish manuscript while on a ship headed for South America.
 This particular essay is not available on the Internet, and Seidman is one of the few that even mention it.

 In his 1995 memoir, All Rivers Run to the Sea, Elie Wiesel gives a more complete description of his first attempt to record his camp experiences already in 1954, before the ten year vow of silence was up.
 Wiesel is always stingy with dates, and gives no exact month for the ship crossing, but from later comments about when he returned to Paris, we can place it in April 1954.
 Beginning on page 238: